Happy Head vs. Hims

 This is one of the simpler categories for comparison between Happy Head and Hims because Hims offers a gummy supplement containing only biotin, whereas Happy Head offers a complex supplement comprising 23 ingredients (including a multivitamin complex, collagen, ashwagandha, and saw palmetto).

-An extensive review of biotin’s oral use in hair loss cases concluded that it likely wouldn’t benefit healthy individuals, so there isn’t a good reason to recommend Hims’ biotin-only supplement.
+For example, an extensive review of biotin’s oral use in hair loss cases concluded that it likely wouldn’t benefit healthy individuals, so there isn’t a good reason to recommend Hims’ biotin-only supplement.
 In comparison, take a look at Happy Head’s Hair Supplement ingredient list:

 • Vitamin A: 1,500mcg RAE (5000 IU)